BraedonB98/2DoTrack/BACKEND/README.md

 todo-controllers.js -> deleteItem, make sure to go through users list and delete it from task list of all users(both pending or accepted) Also make sure user is the creator.
 If just a user just remove it from array so they no longer use it.

-Todo-routes.js ->still need to add validation to all functions
+Todo-routes.js ->still need to add validation to all functions User-routes.js ->still need to add validation to all functions UID-routes.js ->still need to add validation to all functions Finance-routes.js ->still need to add validation to all functions

+Need to add a delete user function

+user-controllers -> create user, need to fix check for previous user since existing user is over written with User.findOne{{phonenumber:phonenumber}} (around line 27 rn)